 He watched my reaction with careful eyes.
 His facial expression was different than anything I had ever seen before.
 I couldn’t read it.
 It was too…kind looking.
 So unlike him.
 My brown eyes became very wide.
 Was Draco being…affectionate?
 In a sick kind of way?
 I couldn’t respond during my shock, nor could I remove my hands from his soft shirt.
 I couldn’t quite put my finger on why that was, either.
 He moved closer to me until are noses touched.
 I felt dizzy; I was positive that I was going to pass out.
 He continued to stare at me.
 Another tear slipped from my eye.
 Draco caught it on my cheek and wiped it away with his thumb.

 I heard a girl’s voice call out to my left, “Draco?
 Where are you?”
+She gasped.

 “DRACO!”
 I heard the girl yelp from down the hall.
 It was so high pitched that it hurt my ears.
 I immediately jumped two feet away from him, getting an idea of who it was before I even had to look over.
-I looked over at Ron and Harry quickly; they both had dumbfounded expressions on their faces and were watching me in When I looked back at Draco, his face had become completely transformed.
+I looked over at Ron and Harry quickly; they both had dumbfounded expressions on their faces and were watching me in a mixture of surprise and horror.
+When I looked back at Draco, his face had become completely transformed.
 It was tighter now, angrier.
 The Draco I usually saw and had seen for the past six years.
 His eyes and composure were cool and he ran his fingers through his hair.
 He smoothed out the wrinkles in his shirt from where I had grabbed him.
 Draco did not make eye contact with me again.
 Maybe I had just hallucinated the last minute completely.